A presenter discussing their poster with another conference attendee.

 Delegates are invited to use Pin the Tale to:

 • Discover new things about our host city by reading other people’s stories.
-If you can identify the exact locations that stories are connected with, they’ll be added to your collection of Solved Stories.
+If you can identify the exact locations that stories are connected with, they’ll be added to your collection of 'Solved Stories'.

 Take part in Pin the Tale

-Retracing Footsteps: The Changing Landscape of Yr Wyddfa (Snowdon)
+Retracing footsteps: the changing landscape of Yr Wyddfa (Snowdon)

-Dr Daniel Bos (University of Chester), Dr Cian Quayle (University of Chester), Jane Evans and Emma Petruzzelli
+Dr Daniel Bos (University of Chester), Dr Cian Quayle (University of Chester), Jane Evans and Emma Petruzzelli.

 Yr Wyddfa/Snowdon is Wales’s most iconic mountain, hosting 650,000 visitors annually.
 This exhibition combines cultural geography, art, and photography to document and reflect on past and present encounters with the mountain.
 Contemporary photographs and moving images are juxtaposed with extracts from the 19th-century visitor books housed at the summit huts.

-By retracing the journeys of 19th-century visitors to the mountain, this work reimagines the mountain landscape as it is today, reflecting on the broader contemporary environmental, social-economic, and cultural challenges facing its sustainable future.
+By retracing the journeys of 19th-century visitors to the mountain, this work reimagines the mountain landscape as it is today, reflecting on the broader contemporary environmental, socio-economic, and cultural challenges facing its sustainable future.

 The exhibition is part of an ongoing, interdisciplinary project at the University of Chester in collaboration with Bangor University and Snowdonia National Park Authority.